 Sustainability was integral to the project and across the range of elements from sourcing local materials to reusing debris to including long life elements.
 The timber for the decking and seating was sourced from renewable plantations and the stone paving quarried from South Canterbury.
 The streetscape included artworks and interpretation/ information panels.

-2010 New Zealand Institute of Landscape Architects (NZILA) Gold Award: Urban Design
+Awards 2010 New Zealand Institute of Landscape Architects (NZILA) Pride of Place Gold Award - Urban Design

 2008 New Zealand Institute of Landscape Architects (NZILA) Silver Award: Planning